JR1811/Boatism/src/main/java/net/shirojr/boatism/api/README.md

 ## Read engine power level and thrust manually

-If you are changing the default boat speed and velocity behaviour, it is likely that you are using the same Mixin as Boatism does.
+If you are changing the default boat speed and velocity behaviour, it is likely that you are using the same (Mixin) method as Boatism does.
 If you are having trouble with the engine there you can keep your velocity calculation and get the engine data manually by casting to the `BoatEngineCoupler` interface on your custom Boat Entity.
 This will give you access to the linked *(a.k.a. hooked)* `BoatEngineEntity`.

 Information about the engine's performance is handled in the `BoatEngineEntity`'s `BoatEngineHandler` which is updated based on the `BoatEngineEntity`'s ticks.
 Many values, such as boat passenger count, equipment and other factors are